Sush1090/ThermoCycleSim.jl/README.md

     1. Organic Rakine Cycle
     2. Vapour Compression Cycle
+    3. Brayton Cycle

 It is for steady state calculations, hence the evaporators and compressors are  not only modeled using energy conservation.
+The principle is state-point manipulations.

 It is extendible as users can add their own component in the following manner